Improving your speed, like improving your strength, is key to staying a strong and healthy runner.

 What are strides?

 Strides (or ‘striders’) are short bursts of running at an accelerated speed.
-You may be wondering how you can fit strides into your training plan.

 One stride should take you about 25-30 seconds depending on your running ability.

-They are easy to include in your weekly routine as they can be done before a run as a warm up, in the middle of a run, or after an easy run to work on form.
+Strides are easy to include in your weekly routine as they can be done before a run as a warm up, in the middle of a run, or after an easy run to work on form.

 There are many benefits to running strides – they really are a great all round workout when it comes to running.